Routine use cases

 The short version

-"How to choose a small face yoga step for calendar gaps" is a planning question, not an appearance promise.
-For choose a small face yoga for calendar gaps, the reader wants to move from reading to one concrete app workflow in a missed-session streak where the next action should be easier, not harsher.
-For choose a small face yoga for calendar gaps, Orena can help with context notes around sleep, timing, and lighting.
-For choose a small face yoga for calendar gaps, it should not make medical or skin-care decisions for the reader.
-Use choose a small face yoga for calendar gaps to choose one low-pressure action; the guide carries the workflow.
+"Small step: calendar gaps" is a planning question, not an appearance promise.
+For small step: calendar gaps, the reader wants to move from reading to one concrete app workflow in a missed-session streak where the next action should be easier, not harsher.
+For small step: calendar gaps, Orena can help with context notes around sleep, timing, and lighting.
+For small step: calendar gaps, it should not make medical or skin-care decisions for the reader.
+Use small step: calendar gaps to choose one low-pressure action; the guide carries the workflow.

 Editorial guide